HOW IS GARNISHMENT DEFINED?

 WHAT IS WAGE GARNISHMENT?

 If your employer receives a garnishee summons, your employer has a legal obligation to pay a portion of your wages to the court.
-These wages are, in turn, paid to the creditor until you pay your debt completely.
+These wages are, in turn, delivered to the creditor until you pay your debt ultimately.

 Here are some crucial points to be aware of: